 3. Measure the sum of the mean power of the UE at each antenna connector in the channel bandwidth of the radio access mode, which shall meet the requirements described in Clauses 6.2G.3.5.
 The period of measurement shall be at least the continuous duration of 1ms over consecutive active uplink slots and uplink symbols.
 For TDD, only slots consisting of only UL symbols are under test.

 4. Measure the sum power of the transmitted signal at all antenna connectors with a measurement filter of bandwidths according to Tables 6.5.3.3.3.1 to 6.5.3.3.3.27 as appropriate.
 The centre frequency of the filter shall be stepped in contiguous steps according to the same table the measured power shall be verified for each step.
 The measurement period shall capture the active time slots.
+During measurement the spectrum analyser shall be set to 'Detector' = RMS, 'Trace mode' = average.